mitre/microsoft-windows-10-stig-baseline/README.md

 ## Required Inputs **_prior_** to running the profile

-- `is_unclassified_system (String) ('true' or 'false') [true]
+- sensitive_system (String) ('true' or 'false') [false]

 ## Contribution

 Please feel free to submit a PR or Issue on the board.
-To get an idea of our style and best practices, please see our inspec training at:
+To get an idea of our style and best practices, please see our InSpec training at:

 - https://mitre-inspec-developer.netlify.com/
 - https://mitre-inspec-advanced-developer.netlify.com/